 This is much more realistic and accepts that the only constant in life is change.
 Adaptability is key.
 It acknowledges that valid concepts can be misapplied to detrimental outcomes.
 As an example, trending methods applied on non trending market state is asking for trouble.
 Likewise, contrarian methods applied on trending market state will be disastrous.

 Tune up your sensitivity for attribution bias when sitting down with your adviser representative.
-You know what I do, let me know how I can help you.
+It can save you from future irresponsibilities arising from market changes in time to come.